Download Zipped Enrolled WP 8.0 SB0190.ZIP 32,839 Bytes

 (ii) provide notice of the decision not to renew coverage to all affected covered insureds and

-to the commissioner in each state in which an affected insured individual is known to reside [at least
+to the commissioner in each state in which an affected insured individual is known to reside [

 (a) to affected covered insureds at least 180 days prior to nonrenewal of any health benefit